-At 31 December 2018 the Consolidated Entity had cash reserves of \$80,295.
-During January 2019, JCHX loan facility of \$1.0 million (fully drawn at year end) was increased by \$500,000 to \$1.5 million and the loan maturity date was deferred until 31 December 2019..
+At 31 December 2019 the Consolidated Entity had cash reserves of \$96,661.
+In respect of the JCHX loan facility of \$1.5 million (drawn to \$1.25 million at year end), JCHX has agreed to extend the loan maturity date until such time as the Company has completed a new transaction and satisfied the ASX's re-quotation requirements.